-Compressor failure (non-availability) is more likely to occur than a 1-in-20 demand day and hence within or prior to a 1-in-20 demand day a compressor may have failed, therefore we need compressor standby to comply with our obligation to develop the network to meet the “1-in-20” Security Standard.
-Standby is identified to ensure that the required transmission capability is maintained in the event of a credible loss of any single compressor unit or operationally linked units i.e. common mode of failure at a site.
+Compressor failure (non-availability) is more likely to occur than a 1-in-20 demand day.
+Hence within or prior to a 1-in-20 demand day a compressor may have failed.
+Therefore, we need compressor standby to comply with our obligation to develop the network to meet the 1-in-20 security standard.
+Standby is identified to ensure that the required transmission capability is maintained in the event of a credible loss of any single compressor unit or operationally linked unit i.e. common mode of failure at a site.

-When assessing Standby requirements National Grid will consider:
+When assessing standby requirements, we consider:

-.
-Required Transmission Capability - which will be reviewed on an annual basis considering forecast supply and demand, capacity and other obligations
+required transmission capability; this is reviewed on an annual basis considering forecast supply and demand, capacity and other obligations

-.
-Forecast compressor run hours - taking into account a range of forecasted supply and demand levels taking
+forecast compressor run hours; this considers a range of forecasted supply and demand levels

-.
-Economic and Efficient System Operation – consideration of the trade-off between standby and other commercial solutions e.g., capacity buy-back, supply turn up
+economic and efficient system operation; the trade-off between standby and other commercial solutions e.g. capacity buy-back, supply turn up

-.
-Maintenance – System access (outages) associated with maintenance requirements
+maintenance; system access (outages) associated with maintenance requirements

-.
-Electricity and/or Gas Fuel Security – the failure of electricity supply for an electric drive may require gas compression standby.
+electricity and gas fuel security; the failure of electricity supply for an electric drive may require gas compression standby.

-6.17.7 Emissions
+Emissions

-National Grid is responsible for ensuring its compressor fleet meets legislative requirements relating to emissions under the Industrial Emissions Directive and EU ETS Directives.
+We are responsible for ensuring our compressor fleet meets legislative requirements relating to emissions under the Industrial Emissions Directive and EU ETS Directives.
 Different gas compressor units used on the NTS may have different emissions levels when they are operated.
 Emissions levels can change across the compressor performance envelope.
 In general, older machines may have higher emissions than more recently installed units.
 The network analysis undertaken to model the NTS will consider the appropriate priority for using compressor units to ensure that emissions levels are minimised wherever possible.
 Electrically driven units do not contribute to site emissions (emissions from these are already accounted for in the power generation sector).

 In particular, the total number of running hours agreed with the environmental agencies will be observed for sites with high emissions levels, when undertaking investment planning analysis.
 Additional investment to reduce emissions levels from sites may be required alongside any reinforcement projects identified to support changes in supplies or demands.